The Singleton

 *Who am I?*

 His name was Jeff Zhang.
-He was thirty-six years old, married to a woman named Maya he loved more than he had words to say, father of an eight-year-old girl named Lucy and a five-year-old girl named Ella whom the universe had given him in defiance of all the actuarial tables.
+He was thirty-eight years old.
 He was a senior software engineer at Meridian Industries, applied-ML division, badge color silver, project allocation: the next-generation transformer that would underwrite — among many other things — the Afterlife neural engine.
-He had survived three rounds of layoffs, two industry-wide RIFs, and one bout of depression so quiet his wife had not noticed it.
-He had, professionally and domestically and biologically, every reason in the world to be content.
+He had survived three rounds of layoffs, two industry-wide RIFs, and one bout of depression so quiet no one had noticed it.
+He had, professionally and biologically, every reason in the world to be content.
 He was not.
 The question kept surfacing.

 It was a Tuesday.
 The Santa Ana winds were doing their seasonal work, scraping Scorched Sage out of the brittle hills and pressing it through the EV's HEPA filter in thin, stubborn ribbons.
 Outside, the sun was already doing damage.
 His commute app showed a grid-priority hold at the Irvine-Spectrum arterial — nine minutes — because the district's thermal governor had throttled the traffic loop to spare the cooling cores.
 A line of people queued along the covered plaza in front of the old Target, wristbands glowing faintly in the heat, waiting for the cooling center to let them in.
 The Allocator had triaged them over his lane.